Posts Tagged As: Smelt v United States

 June 22nd, 2009

 It’s been more than a week since Americablog’s John Aravosis posted a copy of the Justice Department’s brief (PDF: 164KB/54 pages) defending the Defense of Marriage Act in the case of Smelt v United States.
-When I first wrote about Avarosis’ post, I that the brief compares same-sex marriage to incest and pedophilia.
+When I first wrote about Avarosis’ post, I objected to his claim that the brief compares same-sex marriage to incest and pedophilia.
 He didn’t like that, and made his feelings known in a comment accusing me of being “comfortable” with someone discussing my relationships and ” their mind suddenly goes to someone marrying an underage (legal) child.”

 Aravisis also protested, “I never once mentioned pedophilia.
 I did, however, mention pederasty…” At the time, I suppose he might have had a point.
 His post didn’t actually use the word “pedophilia.”
 Instead, his headline screamed that the brief “[i]nvokes incest and marrying children.”
 That sounded to me an awful lot like pedophilia, but if he meant pederasty, then he was technically correct.
 But if he really meant pederasty, then why did he and fellow Americablog writer Joe Sudbay subsequently use the word “pedophilia” in just about every major post they have written on the subject since then?